 Click on Image for Enlarged View & Click Back Arrow to Return

-A Closeup of the Hallicrafter SR-150
+A Closeup of the Hallicrafters SR-150 Setup

 Click on Image for Enlarged View & Click Back Arrow to Return

-The remaining items consist of an LDG AT-200Pro Autotuner, used for both rigs, and the Timewave DSP-59+ Audio DSP on the TR7 only.
+The remaining desk items consist of an LDG AT-200Pro Autotuner, used for both rigs, and the Timewave DSP-59+ Audio DSP on the TR7 only.

 Above the operating table, on the top shelves, are two items from my vintage radio collection.
 The lower item is a Lafayette "Wideworld Receiver", A.K.A. a National SW-5 variant ( circa 1930) and above that the RCA 100A speaker.
 Both of these are fully operational!